We know the fight-flight-freeze-response, but what is the fawn response?

 Even witnessing something overwhelming or traumatic can activate this system.
 Your body might numb out, dissociate, or shut down emotionally just to survive the moment.

 All of these responses are driven by the sympathetic nervous system.
 Adrenaline surges.
 Alertness increases.
-Your body does whatever it needs to do to protect you.
+Your body does whatever it needs to do to protect you- and without this system, traumatic or overwhelming experiences could completely overwhelm the body and mind.

 When the Threat Is Gone - But the Body Doesn’t Know It